 If within 35 days you haven’t received your MMIC or received any correspondence, contact your county program.

-The same process applies to primary caregivers of qualified patients.
+The same process applies to primary caregivers of qualified consumers.
 However, as a caregiver you cannot apply for a MMIC.
-The patient you care for must apply for you.
-Though, you must accompany the patient and be present at the county building during the time of application.
+The consumer you care for must apply for you.
+Though, you must accompany the consumer and be present at the county building during the time of application.

 If you are a lawfully emancipated minor, the same application process applies to you.
 Though, the county program may ask for additional documentation such as proof of emancipation.